City Arts Centre, Dublin: Name change

+Cessation of activity

-Declan McGonagle was then hired as director and under his leadership the Centre began a process of cessation, starting with the closure of the Centre for 2 years with all staff made redundant and all activities stopped.
+Declan McGonagle was hired as director, and under his leadership the centre began a process of cessation, starting with its closure for 2 years, with all staff made redundant and all activities stopped.
 City Councilor Mannix Flynn, on the closure of the City Arts Centre, said that “Dublin lost an arts community down there, the community lost an arts centre, lost employment”.
-McGonagle launched a 'Civil Arts Inquiry' (a two year series of "conferences and recorded public debates") meanwhile earning €50,000 per year.
+McGonagle launched a 'Civil Arts Inquiry' (a two-year series of "conferences and recorded public debates") meanwhile earning €50,000 per year.
 The 'Inquiry' had skeptics, dismissing it for not engaging with the art community and as a profit-driven waste of time, without producing any results.

-Under McGonagle the Centre's building and property on Moss St in central Dublin was sold in 2003 for more than €4.2 million, making it the richest arts organisation in Ireland at the time.
+The centre's building and property on Moss St in central Dublin was sold in 2003 for more than €4.2 million, making it the richest arts organisation in Ireland at the time.
 After the sale, the City Arts Centre spent the next few years in a basement office and in 2007 bought a smaller building on Bachelor's Walk.
 However, it needed repairs and only reopened in 2010 (as CityArts).
-At this time the organisation had spent nearly all of its savings between operational costs, archiving, the 'Civil Arts Inquiry', redundancy packages, and the new building with its renovations.
-In 2012 CityArts voluntarily liquidated, with the new building becoming the property of the Dublin City Council.
-As of 2021 the old Moss St. building has remained unused and undeveloped, but after 18 years of inactivity it went up for sale in April 2021 for €35 million.
+At this time the organisation had spent nearly all of its savings on operational costs, archiving, the 'Civil Arts Inquiry', redundancy packages, and the new building with renovations.
+In 2012 CityArts voluntarily liquidated, with the new building becoming the property of Dublin City Council.
+As of 2021, the Moss Street building remained unused and undeveloped, but after 18 years of inactivity it went up for sale in April 2021 for €35 million.
+In 2022, Dublin City Council refused planning permission for a 24-storey office building on the site, this decision was upheld by An Bord Pleanála on appeal and as of 2024 the site remains derelict.

 In 2004 the book 'An Outburst of Frankness: Community Arts In Ireland - A Reader' was published by Tasc at New Island.
 This book, edited by Sandy Fitzgerald, goes into some detail about the history of community arts in Ireland, backed up by essays on the theory and practice of this movement.

 Timeline

-Throughout the 25-year tenure of City Arts there were a number of varied and quite popular events, some of which succeeded in grabbing press and political attention.
+Throughout the 25-year life of City Arts, there were a number of varied and quite popular events, some of which gained press, popular and political attention.